-- I setup the speed brakes at this stage. - Setup the air ram connected to your dual action air valve.
-I used one of the servo operated valves that comes with your kit here.
-Using this valve, operate the air ram to ensure all function is working. - Install you valve and servo in an appropriate location.
-You can see from the photos provided where the valve and the servo were located. - Attach it to the Speed brake function and test the ram using the manual valve to setup. - Check that the Speed brake opens and closes nicely with appropriate pressure to stay closed.
+- I setup the speed brakes at this stage.
+Do this while you are finalising the install of the elevator servos as I pulled the air tubing for these rams through with the servo wires to the front of the fuse. - Setup the air ram connected to your dual action air valve.
+I used a dual action Xicoy air valve for simplicity, however the manual valve works perfectly fine that is supplied with the kit.
+Using this valve, operate the air ram to ensure all function is working. - Re-install the air ram into the holder and mount as pictured above and secure. - Attach it to the Speed brake function and test the ram using the manual valve to setup. - Check that the Speed brake opens and closes nicely with appropriate pressure to stay closed.

-Photo 6 - view of the speed brakes and servo and valve mounted on the site of fuse.
+Photo 9 - view of the speed brakes on the underside behind the gear doors.